 <dfdl:discriminator test="{ ../recType eq 0}" />

-When the discriminator's expression evaluates to "false", then it causes a processing error, and the discriminator is said to fail.
+When the discriminator's expression evaluates to "false", then it causes a Processing Error, and the discriminator is said to fail.

 Properties for dfdl:discriminator

 Within a dfdl:discriminator, the testKind property specifies whether an expression or pattern is used by the dfdl:discriminator.
 The expression or pattern can be expressed as an attribute or as a value. <dfdl:discriminator test="{test expression}" />